How to Install Git on Ubuntu (26.04, 24.04, 22.04)

 Remove Source Installation

-Removing source installations requires manually deleting files since no package manager tracks them.
-Based on the installation prefix /usr/local used in Method 3, first navigate to the directory:
+Source installations must be removed manually since no package manager tracks them.
+Navigate to the installation prefix used during compilation:

 cd /usr/local